outdoorsy/interview-challenge-backend/README.md

 Thanks for applying for a backend role at Outdoorsy.
 We've put together this code challenge, which should take around 2-3 hours to complete.

 ## Functionality
-The task is to develop a rentals JSON API that returns a list of campervans that can be filtered, sorted, and paginated.
+The task is to develop a rentals JSON API that returns a list of rentals that can be filtered, sorted, and paginated.
 We have included files to create a database of rentals.

 Your application should support the following endpoints.